 The Academy received a number of grants during the year for the purpose of providing educational services to its pupils.
 These funds included grants from the ESFA for the General Annual Grant (GAG) and Pupil Premium.
 These grants have been used for staff costs, educational resources and general costs incurred in the running of the Academy.
-The PTA donated £10,000 during the year which was used towards the cost of ICT purchases for the new building.
+Reserve balance carried forward at 31 August 2020 include unspent grants given for the period April to August 2020.